The Brat Attack: History

 The Brat Attack was founded in 2001 with the line-up of Dave Zegarac (vocals, guitar), Jessica Brown (vocals), Ricky Green (bass), Jeff Tetrault (drums) and Chuck McGee (guitar).
 Brown and Green left the band and were replaced, on vocals and bass, by Anastasia Chipelski.
 In 2002, this line-up released their debut album, One Revolution Per Minute.
 By this time, Zegarac was well known among Winnipeg musicians.
 This was his fourth band, and his songs were now being covered by other bands.
 Those older songs constituted half of the content on this album; the new music was recorded in 24 hours.
 The album was released on Zegarac's label, 3rd Generation Records.
 Reviews were positive.

 The success of One Revolution Per Minute led to a recording contract with Steel Capped Records which, in late 2003, released the band's second album, Destruction Sound System.
 By now, there had been many personnel changes.
 Zegarac and Tetrault remained; the rest of the original members had left.
-For Destruction Sound System, the line-up was vocalists Andy Blum and Seana Wolfe, bassist Darwin Baker, drummer Kent McLeod, guitarists Eric Weiss, Santiago Silva and Ben Rodecker and, on saxophone, Darryl Reilly.
+For Destruction Sound System, the line-up was vocalist Seana Wolfe, bassist Darwin Baker, drummer Kent McLeod, guitarists Eric Weiss, Santiago Silva and Ben Rodecker and, on saxophone, Darryl Reilly.
 Destruction Sound System was also successful.
 Reviews were mixed, but one critic called it "one of the best punk albums to come out of Winnipeg, or anywhere for that matter, in years."

 Steel Capped and Brat Attack parted company and Zegarac re-released Destruction Sound System under 3rd Generation Recordz.
 Underground Operations signed the band in 2005 and released their album, From This Beauty Comes Chaos and Mayhem.
 The album was produced by Mark Spicoluk and Steve Rizun.
 For this album, all of the former band members had left and Zegarac put together a new band: Matt Mayor (bass), Steve Boyd (percussion), Johnny Perrin (drums), Adam Mott and Billy Bigford on guitar, and a 17 year-old singer named Chanelle Birks, whose voice caught the attention of critics.
 Between the album's recording and its release, Mayor had left the band and been replaced by Colin Irvine.